tanakrit-d/microPOS/README.md

+![](assets/images/demo/screen_example.png)
 # microPOS
-![](assets/images/demo/screen_example.png)

 Basic POS implementation using Expo and TypeScript.
 Currently writing the backend with Python + Supabase for API functionality.
 All data (menu, orders, etc.) is currently hardcoded.
-Once the basic MVP layout has been finished, I'll start connecting it with the backend of storage and dynamic data.
+Once the basic MVP layout has been finished, I'll start connecting it with the backend for storage and dynamic data.

 1. Install dependencies
    ```bash